vrcx-plugin-system/vrcx-plugin-system/README.md

 # VRCX Custom Modules

 This directory contains the modular JavaScript files for VRCX custom functionality.
-The main `custom.js` file now acts as a module loader that dynamically loads these individual modules.
+The main `custom.js` file now acts as a module loader that dynamically loads these individual modules from GitHub.
 All modules are self-initializing and register themselves in the global `window.customjs.*` namespace.

 ## File Structure